deadzg/checkout_payment_gateway/README.md

 - More testcases can be added to increase the coverage
 - More business logic can be added to make the solution robust.
 For e.g. Luhn algorithm to check the card number validity
 - Proper git branching strategy to followed to avoid any accidental changes to the main branch
+- More fine grain RBAC can be implemented based on the merchant resources
+- More exhaustive API error handling scenarios can be implemented like 429 (Spike Arrest), 405 Method Not allowed etc.
+## Extra Mile/Bonus Tasks
+- Implemented API Key Based Authentication Mechanism
+- Implemented ActiveMQ based event driven pattern to communicate between Payment Gateway and Bank Simulator
+- Incorporated automated Open API Spec generation, so that any changes to the code will be reflected automatically in the API spec
+- Implemented Health Check Endpoint to let the merchant know the APIs are up or down

 ## Cloud Technologies
 If this solution is to be designed at a production level, there are multiple options available to implement the solution.
 Below is just one set tools and technologies to achieve this